leafo/tableshape/README.md

 how to fix followed by ` + types.any`, followed by a type check of the final type you want:

-Here we attempt to repair a value to the expected format for a x,y coordinate:
+Here we attempt to repair a value to the expected format for an x,y coordinate:

 ```lua